 The main protagonist of Jormungand, Koko is a young woman who's a member of HCLI's Europe/Africa Shipping Division - aka, an arms dealer.
 She travels the world with her team of mercenary bodyguards, and while she's a shrewd negotiator and businesswoman, she can also be rather childish at times.

-- Ambiguously Bi: She may reciprocate Valmet's feelings for her, speaking of which, she's not shy about feeling up Valmet in general, she also sounds interested when Dr. Miami tells her that Baburin is surprisingly well endowed.
+- Ambiguously Bi: She's not shy about feeling up Valmet in general, and she also sounds interested when Dr. Miami tells her that Baburin is surprisingly well endowed.
 At the same time, she's an utter shotacon for Jonah.

 - Benevolent Boss: While this is discussed with Lehm in regards to loyalty when Valmet departs for her personal mission, overall Koko plays this trope unerringly straight; her bodyguards all respect her beyond that of a mere employer (as remarked by Lutz as he tried to shake the guilt of potentially gunning down a child soldier for her sake in the future) and she outright calls Valmet in particular a "sister, teacher, and more".
 Most of them call her the "Little Lady" in the English translation.